 At Chateau Ste.
 Michelle, we promote and strongly believe in a culture of balance and moderation.
-As wine industry leaders, we are deeply committed to promoting safe and responsible drinking, giving great consideration to representing our products in an appropriate light.
+As wine industry leaders, we are deeply committed to educating about safe and responsible drinking.
+We’re also focused on promoting our products in an appropriate light.

 Chateau Ste.
 Michelle communicates with legal-age consumers in several ways: